Mods music overloaded by Phil Matsell!

 Every record on these mixes are from my own collection.

-A mix of his favourite Mod tracks, well the ones he could afford or inherited.
+A mix of my favourite Mod tracks, well the ones he could afford or inherited.
 Mod records from the 60’s that were not just big in the 60’s but 80’s and 00’s to present day.

 “Mad Mouth Woman” by Wayne Carter from 1973 is such a killer tune, that we can already guess that this will be a great mix.

-Another awsome tune is “Jerkin‘ The Dog” (1965) by Atlanta’s own James T. Shaw, aka the Mighty Hannibal.
+Another awesome tune is “Jerkin‘ The Dog” (1965) by Atlanta’s own James T. Shaw, aka the Mighty Hannibal.
 Imagine if you will, a big sweaty (very likely intoxicated) southern guy strolls out on the screen to introduce the Mighty Hannibal.
 The Mighty H stands there, as if frozen in time, waiting for the tape to start running… (Taken from funky16corners :-)

 Beat by beat, the pulse rises with Stax/Columbia soul singer Little Johnny Taylor with “Somewhere Down The Line” from 1965.
 A hot rhythm and blues that goes to the bone.